eudoxia0/flashcards/Cards/Mathematics.md

 C: Term: [highly composite number]

-Definition: [A positive integer that has more divisors than any smaller positive integer.]
+Definition: [A positive integer that has more factors than any smaller positive integer.]

 Q: How do you read $m \mid n$?
 A: "$m$ divides $n$"